FooBarShebang/math_extra_lib/Documentation/Requirements/RE003_vectors_and_matrices.md

 **Description:** An exception compatible with TypeError should be raised in the following cases:

 * At least, one mandatory positional argument of the instantation / initialization of any vector classes is not a real number (int or float type)
-* The mandatory argument argument of the instantation / initialization of any matrix class is neither a flat sequence of real numbers nor a sequence of nested sequences of real numbers
+* The mandatory argument of the instantation / initialization of any matrix class is neither a flat sequence of real numbers nor a sequence of nested sequences of real numbers
 * Any optional, keyword argument of the instantation / initialization of any matrix class describing the size(s) of a matrix is not an integer number

 **Verification Method:** T